LeTourneau University: Athletics

-The LeTourneau Yellow Jackets compete in nine women's sports and eight men's sports in NCAA Division III athletics in the American Southwest Conference (ASC).
+The LeTourneau Yellow Jackets compete in nine women's sports and eight men's sports in NCAA Division III athletics in the Southern Collegiate Athletic Conference (SCAC).
 These sports include men's and women's soccer, basketball, golf, tennis, cross country, indoor and outdoor track and field, men's baseball, women's softball, and women's volleyball.
 The school's mascot is "Buzz" the yellow jacket and the colors are royal blue and gold.
 The baseball team, which plays at Conrad Vernon Field, was the 2014 ASC Champion.
 In 2025, LeTourneau was co-regular season champions with East Texas Baptist University.

 The men's basketball team won more games than any ASC member from 2016 to 2020, averaging 22 wins a season, two ASC East Championships and the school's only NCAA Team Tournament.
 They also won the 2020 American Southwest Conference Tournament.
-The men’s Cross Country team won two ASC championships in 2021 and 2024.
+The men's Cross Country team won two ASC championships in 2021 and 2024.
 LeTourneau also has a club Men's Rugby team which competes in the Lone Star conference of the Texas Rugby Union, a division of USA Rugby.
 In 2024, LETU Men's Golf won its first ASC Golf Championship.

-In April 2024, LeTourneau University accepted an invitation to join the Southern Collegiate Athletic Conference starting in the 2025-2026 Academic Year.
+In April 2024, LeTourneau University accepted an invitation to join the Southern Collegiate Athletic Conference starting in the 2025-2026 Academic Year leaving the American Southwest Conference (ASC).